The Cover Letter

 - The networking letter – this letter is asking for assistance in your job search from a contact you were given.

-Each cover letter that you send needs to be crafted specifically for each position/company you apply.
+Each cover letter that you send needs to be crafted for each position/company you apply.
 Please do not just write a general letter that you change the contact information, these types of letters are in poor taste and will add nothing to your chances of getting that interview.
 You need to communicate what you can do for the company and how your experience fits with the position they have open.

 What Should A Cover Letter Include?